Primary frequency regulation in power grids with on-off loads: chattering, limit cycles and convergence to optimality: Simulation on the NPCC 140-bus system

 \section{Simulation on the NPCC 140-bus system}

-In this section we verify our \icl{analytical} results with \icl{numerical simulations} on the Northeast Power Coordinating Council (NPCC) 140-bus interconnection system, using the Power System Toolbox~\cite{cheung2009power}.
-This model is more detailed and realistic than our analytical one, \icl{and includes} line resistances, a DC12 exciter model{, a transient reactance generator model, and turbine governor dynamics\footnote{The details of the simulation models can be found in the Power System Toolbox data file datanp48.}.
+In this section we verify our {analytical} results with {numerical simulations} on the Northeast Power Coordinating Council (NPCC) 140-bus interconnection system, using the Power System Toolbox~\cite{cheung2009power}.
+This model is more detailed and realistic than our analytical one, {and includes} line resistances, a DC12 exciter model{, a transient reactance generator model, and turbine governor dynamics\footnote{The details of the simulation models can be found in the Power System Toolbox data file datanp48.}.

 The test system consists of $93$ load buses serving different types of loads including constant active and reactive loads and $47$ generation buses.
 The overall system has a total real power of $28.55$GW.
-For our simulation, we added five loads on units $2, 8, 9, 16$ and $17$, each having a step increase of magnitude $1$ p.u. (base $100$MVA) at $t=1$ second.
+For our simulation, we added five loads on units $2, 8, 9, 16$ and $17$, each having a step increase of magnitude $3$ \ak{per unit} (base $100$MVA) at $t=1$ second.

 Controllable demand was considered within the simulations on $20$ generation and $20$ load buses, with loads controlled every $10$ms.